 What size diamonds should I use?

-This is completely up to YOU!
+This is completely up to you!
 You can use any size you’d like to use.

 What do I do with all of these 6-point diamond stars?

 For the same reason that I don’t give all the themes upfront, I also don’t stipulate what you should do with your 6-point diamond stars!
 The focus is on the making and the community rather than the end result!
-So it is completely up to you whether you wish to keep them as blocks in a box or pouch and look at every now and then to remind you of your 2019, to make them into bunting, a quilt, coasters, tote bags, zipped pouches, cushion covers, needlecases, or applique them onto existing projects!
+So it is completely up to you whether you wish to keep them as blocks in a box or pouch to look at every now and then to remind you of your 2019, to make them into bunting, a quilt, coasters, tote bags, zipped pouches, cushion covers, needlecases, or applique them onto existing projects!
 The possibilities are plentiful!

 What does it cost to take part?

 It is 100% free for you to take part in the sewalong!
 It is free because I genuinely feel the #fussycuttingsewalong community on Instagram has developed into something positive and something special.
 I choose to make sure that there is no charge for taking part in the 2019 sewalong so that it is accessible for EVERYONE to take part in no matter what their financial situation.
 All I ask for in return is that you are kind to one another, kind to yourself (no slating your work), and kind to me (there may be some themes/instructions you don’t like but I will have tried really hard to make it as open as can be so that it suits as many people as possible!)

 What does taking part entail?

 - For starters, it doesn’t involve signing your life away – you can join in for 1 week, 12 weeks or all 52 weeks!
 I want it to be fun and to fit in with you!

 - Taking part means bringing your humour, your encouragement and your willingness to invest in you!